Judash399/InnerComponents/CONTRIBUTING.md

 * **Non specific to your project** - You are **expected** to make some components for your project, its just part of developing UI.
 * **Follows the style guide** - Components should all follow the same style guide to keep everything part of one codebase.
 * **Customizable** - Components should have *Many* props for users to control.
+* **Reactive props** - All props should be reactive, even props that in pretty much all situations shouldnt update, should still be reactive.
+This is to create an improved user expeience and more consistancy within the module.

 ## Contributing code
 Please remember you should create a issue before a pull request when contributing code for a new feature.
 Pull requests should always close an issue!